Capri Global Files May 2026 Investor Presentation

 How might the new RBI co-lending guidelines impact Capri Global Capital's revenue mix and profitability if the expected volume recovery is delayed beyond the July-September quarter?

-With gold loans targeted to reach 50% of total AUM, how vulnerable is Capri Global Capital's portfolio to a significant correction in gold prices or regulatory tightening on gold loan LTV norms?
+With gold loans targeted to reach 50% of total AUM, how exposed is Capri Global Capital to a potential correction in gold prices, and what hedging or risk mitigation strategies could the company deploy?